This blog may contain affiliate links. Read our disclosure policy for more info.

 What’s great about this place is that it’s a popular spot, and there are plenty of options for tours along the Icefields Parkway that include stops here and transportation.
 This means you can easily get to the Athabasca Glacier and Columbia Icefield and back to wherever you are staying without the need to have your own car or a rental.

 From Banff: This full-day tour leaves from Banff and heads down the Icefields Parkway.
 Because you’re not driving, you’ll be able to enjoy the scenic views!
 It also includes the Athabasca Glacier Tour, Skywalk, and a mountain picnic lunch at Bow Lake, one of the largest lakes in Banff National Park.
-Booking this experience costs $322 CAD and it lasts the entire day.
+This experience costs $338 CAD and it lasts the entire day, plus they offer 24-hour cancelation if you book in advance!

 Jasper to Banff – If you’re going to visit both Jasper and Banff, this one-way tour not only gets you to your destination but also has some incredible stops along the way.
 You’ll see the Crowfoot Glacier, Athabasca Falls, Bow Lake, the incredible glacier tour, and a visit to the Skywalk.
 Plus, you will learn super interesting geological and historical information from your guide.
-This 10-hour tour is priced at $282 CAD per person.
+This 10-hour tour can be booked for $289 CAD per person.

 Lake Louise to Jasper – This one-way tour from Lake Louise includes transportation to Jasper and some incredible stops along the way.
 You’ll spend an entire day sightseeing, including an Athabasca Glacier tour, Skywalk adventure, a visit to the Weeping Wall, and Athabasca Falls.
 A picnic lunch is also included.
-Expect to pay around $276 CAD per person.
+Expect to pay around $285 CAD per person, and be sure to book it beforehand, as it’s popular!

 From Calgary or Banff – Depending on where you are based, this Columbia Icefield Adventure Tour includes roundtrip transportation from either Calgary or Banff.
 You’ll see sights like Bow Lake, Peyto Lake, and Crowfoot Glacier.
 You’ll also have the option to upgrade your ticket to include a tour of the Athabasca Glacier and Columbia Icefield.
-It is one of the most affordable day tour options available priced at just $195 CAD.
+Prices start at $210 CAD, depending on which tour option and pick-up location you choose – check out the details and book the tour here!

 15. Is the Athabasca Glacier worth visiting?